-I was born in the Inwood section of New York City in the early 1960s.
-My older sister and I were raised by our father, a British jazz pianist, and an American mother who worked as a secretary but never missed an opportunity to march against injustice.
-By the early 1970s, my family qualified for affordable artist housing in the West Village, where a lot of the adults shared the hands-off style of parenting that was so popular during that time.
+Alyssa D. Metcalfe was born in the Inwood section of New York City in the early 1960s.
+She and her older sister were raised by their British jazz pianist father and American mother who worked as a secretary, but never missed an opportunity to march against injustice.
+By the early 1970s, her family qualified for affordable artist housing in the West Village, where a lot of adults shared a hands-off style of parenting.
 There was little supervision and less discipline.
-As a result, my new friends and I used the city as our playground, theater, and teacher.
-By the time we were in our mid-teens, we drank in bars and hung out with drug addicts, dealers, and criminals.
+As a result, Alyssa and her new friends used the city as their playground, theater, and teacher.
 It is through those experiences that many of her stories been inspired, but she also writes children’s books under the pen name, Leslie Ann George.

 As an adult, Alyssa attained an A.S. in Equine Studies from Northwest College in Powell, WY and a B.S. in Animal Science from UMASS Amherst.
 She currently lives on Cape Cod, where she sits on the Board of Directors for the Cape Cod Writers Center.
 She is a member of the Arts Foundation of Cape Cod, and the SCBWI.

 In July of 2017, Alyssa’s short story, Epiphany on the E Train, was awarded first place by Gemini Magazine. http://www.gemini-magazine.com/

 In September of 2018, a companion piece, Epiphany at the Aztec, was published in Dark Ink Magazine. https://www.darkink-press.com/magazine